SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

    -  *Pinhole locations*: The default pinhole mask table is automatically loaded.
 Set to a valid text file path to override it.

+   -  *Skip distortion*: This option allows one to skip distortion correction.

    -  *Extrapolate solution*: If not set, edges of the image beyond known pinhole inputs will be set to NaN.